 All programs belong to the National Collegiate Athletic Association (NCAA) Division III.
 The football program is a member of the Massachusetts State Collegiate Athletic Association (MASCAC).
-Thirteen of the remaining 15 intercollegiate athletic programs are members of the Little East Conference while men’s golf and men’s swimming and diving will compete as an independent within the NCAA.
+The remaining 15 intercollegiate athletic programs are members of the Little East Conference (LEC) within the NCAA.
 The university belongs to conferences and associations appropriate to the specific athletic program.

 Eligibility to Participate in Varsity Athletics

-Team and individual events are offered for women, men and coed divisions, and the programs are open to all current WCSU students, faculty, staff, and alumni.
-For a current listing of intramural leagues and seasons, please visit wcsu.edu/recreation.
+Team and individual events are offered for women, men and coed divisions, and the programs are open to all current WestConn students, faculty and staff.
+For a current listing of intramural leagues and seasons, please visit one of our information desks.

 The club sports program provides opportunity for individuals who share a common interest in a recreational sport to improve their skill level and overall knowledge of the sport or activity.
 Club sports can be organized on either a recreational or a competitive level.
 Instructional activities range from informal play to regular practices in preparation for intercollegiate and tournament competition.
 Many clubs compete with other schools and are a part of a collegiate league of play.
-Examples of current active club sports include dance team, cheerleading, ice hockey and men’s and women’s rugby.
+Examples of current active club sports include dance team, cheerleading, ice hockey, ultimate Frisbee, power lifting and both men’s and women’s rugby.

 Both the Campus & Student Centers are your “home away from home.”
 You will find dining locations, lounges, university box office, a theater, conference and meeting rooms.